-All signs, unless complying with the Maine Traveler Information Services Act, shall relate to goods and services available on the premises or the occupants of the premises on which the sign is located and shall be located within the bounds of the property upon which the business is located.
+This section governs on-premises signs in order to protect the Town's appearance and promote safe traffic circulation.
+All on-premises signs shall be located within the bounds of the property upon which the business, facility, or point of interest is located.
+To the extent there is a conflict between this Section 11 and the signage standards set forth in Article 11.28, Section 6, the more restrictive provision shall control.

-10.11.A.
-Residential uses in any district may display a single sign, not over six (6) square feet in area, attached to a building or detached and located in the front yard.

-10.11.B.
-In the Village district, any non-residential use may display a sign, attached to the building or free standing.
-However, only one free-standing sign shall be permitted per lot and one attached sign per use.
-No sign shall measure larger than twenty (20) square feet in area.
-No free-standing sign shall be higher than 20 feet above the road level nor closer than the height of the sign from any side or rear property line.
+- 10.11.A.
+In any Residential district, a single sign, not over six (6) square feet in display area, may be attached to a building or detached and located in the front yard. - 10.11.B.
+In the Village district, one sign per allowed use, attached to the building and one free standing sign per lot may be erected.
+No sign shall measure larger than twenty (20) square feet in display area for each surface used to display a message.
+No free-standing sign shall be higher than twenty (20) feet above the road level or closer than the height of the sign from any side or rear property line.
+Attached signs shall not be placed on the roof of a building. - 10.11.C.
+In the Business-Commercial & Light Commercial districts, one sign per allowed use, attached to the building and one freestanding sign per lot may be erected.
+The display area of attached signs shall be no larger than 10% of the total building face area, or 120 square feet, whichever is less.
+No freestanding sign shall measure larger than eighty (80) square feet in display area for each surface used to display a message.
+No freestanding sign shall be higher than 20 feet above the road level or closer than the height of the sign from any side or rear property line.
 Attached signs shall not be placed on the roof of a building.

-10.11.C.
-In the Business-Commercial & Light Commercial districts any non-residential use may display a sign, attached to the building.
-Such signs shall be no larger than the 10% of the total building face area, to a maximum of 120 square feet.
-Only one free standing sign shall be permitted per lot.
-No freestanding sign shall measure larger than eighty (80) square feet per side in area.
-No freestanding sign shall be higher than 20 feet above the road level nor closer than the height of the sign from any side or rear property line.
-Attached signs shall not be placed on the roof building.

-- 10.11.C.1 In the Business-Commercial & Light Commercial districts any non-residential use shall be permitted to have, in addition to a freestanding sign, one monument sign at a secondary entrance to the lot, if the lot has frontage and separate entrances on two or more public roads.
-Any such monument sign shall be (i) located on a different public road, and not closer than 400 feet, form the freestanding sign, (ii) not larger than 40 square feet per side in area, (iii) not higher than 10 feet above the road level, and (iv) not closer than 10 feet from any side or rear property line. - 10.11.D.
-In all other districts, churches, schools and other non-residential uses may display a sign not over twelve square feet in area.

-- 10.11.E.
-Signs may be illuminated only by shielded, non-flashing lights and shall not cast glare onto any residential premises. - 10.11.F.
-The above regulations shall not apply to the following:
+- 10.11.C.1 In the Business-Commercial & Light Commercial districts, in addition to signs authorized by Section 10.11.C, above, one monument sign at a secondary entrance to the lot may be erected, if the lot has frontage and separate entrances on two or more public roads.
+Any such monument sign shall be (i) located on a different public road, and not closer than 400 feet, from the freestanding sign, (ii) not larger than 40 square feet of display area for each surface used to display a message, (iii) not higher than 10 feet above the road level, and (iv) not closer than 10 feet from any side or rear property line. - 10.11.D.
+In the Residential and Rural districts, one sign attached to a building, or one free standing sign may be erected.
+No sign shall measure larger than twenty (20) square feet in display area in the aggregate. - 10.11.E.
+For any externally lit on-premise signs, lighting fixtures shall be shielded, non-flashing, and aimed only at the sign.
+Lights shall not be aimed toward adjacent streets, sidewalks, or abutting properties.
+Lights shall not be distracting to drivers.
+Lights shall not cause a glare to be cast onto any residential premises. - 10.11.F Internally-lit or changeable signs shall be allowed in the Village, Business Commercial District, and the Business Commercial Design Standards Overlay District as long as they meet the following standards.

 10.11.F.1.
-Flags and insignia of any government.
+Internally-lit Signs: